-In mission-critical environments, selecting the right energy storage technology can mean the difference between smooth operation and costly downtime.
-This comparison explores three leading UPS energy storage technologies—Lead Acid Batteries, Lithium-ion Batteries, and Hybrid Ultracapacitors (HUC)—to help you make the best decision based on performance, cost, durability, and safety.
+In mission-critical environments, selecting the right UPS energy storage technology can mean the difference between smooth operation and costly downtime.
+This comparison explores three leading UPS energy storage technologies—Lead Acid Batteries and Lithium-ion Batteries—to help you make the best decision based on performance, cost, durability, and safety.

 Lead Acid Batteries